 “Be there in a second,” I heard what sounded like a young boy.

-When he finally came running up to the counter, it was a young African American kid.
+When he finally came running up to the counter, it was a young kid.
 He was wearing the ugliest green and yellow gas station attendant shirt I had ever seen, making me smirk.
 I recalled my first job working at our local diner wearing something just as ugly when I was about his age.

 “I need to fill up on well.
 I guess the only pump you have out there,”